 Ah So Insights’ Scott Rosenbaum brings ideas and inspiration to wine and spirits professionals.
-This is the second article in his four-part series on best practices for SevenFifty Importers and Producers.
-Also read about New Strategies for Building Your Brand.
+Here, he shares best practices for importers and producers.
+Also read his article on New Strategies for Building Your Brand.

 No product is an island.
 Literally, your beer or wine or spirit resides on a shelf, list, or database with dozens, if not hundreds, of other similar products.
 Your tequila can be found with other tequilas; your Côtes du Rhône is nestled between two other Côtes du Rhônes.
 In this way, a product’s value is relative not just to its own quality but also to a buyer’s expectations for its category.
 These expectations are born from a buyer’s experiences with your competitors’ prices, packaging, narratives, and so much more.
 This is why every brand, regardless of size, must understand the broader marketplace.

 Competitive market research is a powerful tool that contextualizes your brand and your products in the field.
 After all, it’s hard to get to where you want to be if you don’t know where you already are.
 If you’re seeking distribution for the first time, it is critical to learn how many similarly positioned SKUs exist.
 Being informed allows you to speak confidently to potential distribution partners about your product’s rightful place in a portfolio, instead of being lectured on how “crowded” that segment is.

 Don’t miss the latest drinks industry news and insights.
 Sign up for our award-winning Daily Dispatch newsletter—delivered to your inbox every week.